hemidactylus/workshop-nosqlbench/_src_README.md

 > the command line above would change a little: the scenario would be `default`,
 > you would need to provide a parameter such as `hosts=192.168.1.1,192.168.1.2`,
 > and you would have additionally to provide a parameter `localdc=datacenter1`
-> (change to reflect the name of one of your Cassandra datacenters).
-The latter
+> (reflecting the name of one of your Cassandra datacenters).
-> is required starting from NoSQLBench 5, but is a good practice with earlier versions too.
 > Further, there would be _no_ `secureconnectbundle` parameter.
 As for username and password,
 > ... well, that depends on how the Cassandra cluster is configured.
-> As far as benchmark results are concerned, in the next steps you will have to
+> As far as benchmark results are concerned, in the next steps you would have to
 > look at metric with "default" in their name instead of "astra".
 > Note that NoSQLBench uses the very same CQL drivers to
 > access the database, regardless of whether Astra DB or a Cassandra cluster.